awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + `Creating an AWS document analyzer application using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_document_analyzer>`_ - Discusses how to use Amazon Textract and Amazon S3 to analyze PDF document images.

-+ `Creating an ETL workflow by using AWS Step Functions and the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/Creating_etl_workflow>`_ - Discusses how to develop an AWS serverless workflow that performs an Extract, Transform, and Load (ETL) job.
-In this AWS tutorial, you create an AWS serverless workflow by using AWS Step Functions, the AWS SDK for Java, and Lambda functions.
-Each workflow step is implemented by using an AWS Lambda function.

 + `Creating an AWS serverless workflow that modifies Amazon Redshift data by using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_workflow_redshift>`_ - Discusses how to develop a workflow using AWS Step Functions that can modify Amazon Redshift data using the AWS SDK for Java V2.